nicc777/exploring-aws-kinesis/NOTES.md

 I did this by using the developer tools in firefox to record a HAR file.
 I can't share the HAR file on GitHub since it includes a lot sensitive information, but the API calls I will document as best I can.

+As a side note: I used the [Google HAR Analyzer](https://toolbox.googleapps.com/apps/har_analyzer/) for the actual analysis, and even though it does have a feature to download a redacted version of the HAR file, AWS API calls still contain a lot of sensitive information in the POST data Payload, so it is not safe to share publicly.

 ## Initial Design Goal

 After much reading, I settled on the following initial design: